amaitou/Webserv/README.md

 # Structure

-- code structre (this is the structure which we have followed to coomplete the project.)
+- Code structre (this is the structure which we have followed to complete the project.)
 ```mathematica
                           Webserver
                         (project name)